Use these settings to turn on wireless protection, set notification time-out, and configure a RADIUS server for enterprise authentication.

 You must set up the wireless network with 802.1x authentication.

-You must enable accounting for your RADIUS server.
-RADIUS accounting is supported on all APX access points and the following earlier AP models, AP15, AP15C, AP55, AP55C, AP100, AP100C, AP100X, and Wi-Fi enabled devices.
+You must turn on accounting for your RADIUS server.
+RADIUS accounting is supported on all APX access points and Wi-Fi enabled devices.

 You must add a network address translation policy for the access point networks when the RADIUS server is connected to the firewall through an IPsec tunnel.
-This replaces the source address with the IP address of the firewall that is used to reach the RADIUS server.
-This is configured from the shell, see knowledge base article 122999.
+The policy translates the source IP address to the IP address of the firewall used to reach the RADIUS server.
+Configure the policy by using the shell.
+See

 Secondary RADIUS server